6 Smart Ways to Set Baby Up for a Healthy Future

-It’s so easy to get caught up in baby’s health right now (is she gaining enough weight?
-Is she getting enough sleep?) that you lose focus on the future.
+It’s so easy to get caught up in baby’s health right now (are they gaining enough weight?
+Are they getting enough sleep?) that you lose focus on the future.
 But because it’s such a crucial time for both body and brain development, it’s important to look at the big picture.
-There are steps you can take early in baby’s life—or even before she’s born—that will impact her health for years to come.
+There are steps you can take early in baby’s life that will impact your child’s health for years to come.
 From the importance of tummy time to the benefits of “good” bacteria, here’s what you need to know to give baby a healthy head start.

 The latest buzzword in boosting childhood immunity: probiotics.
 These trillions of microscopic organisms inside your gut help your body stay healthy.
 While older children and adults need diverse gut bacteria in their system to help them digest all kinds of food, infants only have a single food source on the menu for the first six months.
 So babies just need the key good bacteria B. infantis, which minimizes potentially harmful bacteria—especially those that are linked to a higher risk for conditions like colic, eczema, allergies, obesity and diabetes.
 But ongoing research from the University of California suggests most babies don’t have enough B. infantis in their gut.
-Giving baby Evivo™ (a probiotic powder you mix with breast milk) is clinically proven to restore this important bacteria, which helps to create a protective environment in baby’s digestive system.
-This positive change can have a lifelong impact on their metabolism and immune system.
+Giving baby probiotics may help restore this important bacteria, which in turn can help create a protective environment in baby’s digestive system.

 Research shows that endocrine disruptors like BPA may pose the greatest risk during prenatal and early postnatal development when organ and neural systems are forming.
 In 2012 the Food and Drug Administration (FDA) banned the use of BRA in plastic baby bottles, but there are other products to keep an eye out for, particularly pacifiers, toys and teething products.
 In one study where researchers analyzed 59 teethers, most were found to contain BPA, even if they were labeled “BPA-free” or “nontoxic.”
 While it can be hard to avoid plastic 100 percent, keep in mind that BPA is more likely to leach out of plastic when its temperature is increased, like when you place items in the microwave.